JustinMountain/ruby_programming/chess/README.md

 note: will need to convert movement to consider array drawing (invert and consider 0)

 2021-08-06
+- Work done on Pawn object, working on check_validity
+  - Need to add control for player/direction to valid_moves(?)
 - Added init_pawns to ChessBoard
   - Tests written
 - Added Pawn method to ChessNode